Jill Simkin as PC

 laid out by Frank’s door without a letterbox and ends up in Frank’s hen

-house in the corner of the living room (another don’t ask) How that all fits in when the police arrive about
+house in the corner of the living room (another don’t ask)

 the £6,500 theft from the town hall is, well that’s all part of the